ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 The system performs the virus scan in two different stages.
 Two Stages are listed below:
 1. Performs virus scan on the packet when the packet is received from Registration Client and move it to DMZ file system.
    * Refer to [**virus scan**](#311-sanity-check) of Sanity Check.
 2. Performs virus scan when the packet is picked from the DMZ file system to store the packet in packet store.
-Refer to the below process:
+Refer below for the process:
    * Fetches the packet from DMZ file system.
    * Sends the byte array of the encrypted packet to the virus scanner.
    * If the virus scanner finds a virus, then the system rejects the request.